0 result

 Even if you have an extension beyond 90 days, your ISOs automatically convert to NSOs and you lose this tax benefit forever.

 So... you’ve done the math and it turns out that you will have to use all your savings to exercise your options.
 Or, you can’t afford it.
 And you are worried you’ll make a mistake.
 We hear this all the time, unfortunately.
-This is part of the reason that 76 percent of all stock options go unexercised.
+This is part of the reason that 76% of all stock options go unexercised.

 But wait.
 There’s something called non-recourse financing.